yiisoft/yii-middleware/README.md

  * @var Yiisoft\Validator\Rule\ValidatorInterface $validator
  */

-// Name of the client IP address request attribute:
+// Name of the request attribute holding client IP:
 $clientIpAttribute = 'client-ip';
-// If `null`, then `REMOTE_ADDR` value of the server parameters is processed.
-If the value is not `null`,
+// If there is no such attribute, or it has no value, then the middleware will respond with 403 forbidden.
-// then the attribute specified must have a value, otherwise the request will be closed with forbidden.
+// If the name of the request attribute is `null`, then `REMOTE_ADDR` server parameter is used to determine client IP.

 $middleware = new IpFilter($validator, $responseFactory, $clientIpAttribute);